A flat lay photo of a teal notebook, pen, and flowers.

-A gratitude journal is a place where you periodically write your thoughts on what it is you are grateful for.
-This is usually kept in a notebook, but almost anything can become your gratitude journal.
+A gratitude journal is where you write your thoughts about what it is that you are grateful for.
+This is usually done on a regular basis and kept in a notebook.

-My gratitude journals have ranged from simple notebooks to apps on my smartphone.
+You can turn almost anything into a gratitude journal.
+My gratitude journals have ranged from simple dollar notebooks to apps.

 Third Bliss is a participant in affiliate programs and this post may contain affiliate links.
 I will earn an affiliate commission, at zero cost to you, if you click through a link and finalize a purchase.
 Thanks for your support!
 Read full disclaimer here.

-1. Schedule some time in your day to do the journal.
 I found that the best time for me was during the evening when I was almost done for the day but not too tired to write.
-Block out a few minutes to give yourself some time to think and write.
+It gave me a chance to reflect for a few minutes and remember what I was grateful for.

 The benefits of a gratitude journal.

-There are scientifically proven benefits of gratitude.
-This is an outline of the benefits of having gratitude in an article of Psychology Today:
+There are scientifically proven benefits of expressing gratitude.
+Here are just a handful of them, from an article in Psychology Today:

 Opens the door to new relationships.